akshaykekuda/grid_world_TD_0/README.md

-# Value function approximation using TD(0) for Grid-World
+# TD(0) using value function approximation for Grid-World

 ## Grid World Problem